First Empire of Haiti: History

-Fearing the return of the French to the island, Dessalines built forts.
+Fearing the return of the French to the island, Dessalines and Henri Christophe built forts to fend them off.

-On 8 October 1804, he was crowned Emperor under the name of Jacques I of Haiti, in Cap-Haïtien under the title His Majesty Jacques I, Emperor.
+On October 8, 1804, he was crowned Emperor under the name of Jacques I of Haiti, in Cap-Haïtien under the title His Majesty Jacques I, Emperor.

 At the end of February 1805, Jean-Jacques Dessalines and his troops left in two directions: one part towards the north (Dajabón-Santiago-La Vega-Saint Domingue) commanded by Henri Christophe, and another towards the south (Hinche-San Juan de la Maguana-Azua-Baní-Saint-Domingue) commanded by Dessalines himself.

-On 25 February 1805, Dessalines at the head of 30,000 men captured Santiago.
+On February 25, 1805, Dessalines at the head of 30,000 men captured Santiago.
 On the southern road, the Haitian emperor realized that the inhabitants of San Juan de la Maguana and Baní had evacuated their city to protect themselves, so he reckoned that the indigenous population did not deserve his clemency.
 On March 6, while approaching the capital, he ordered to set fire to the city of San Carlos on the outskirts of Santo Domingo and to begin the siege of the city.
-On March 25, Dessalines ordered the total extermination of the population under his control.
-These populations were then deported to the large cities of Haiti where they were killed in public places by being crushed (by horses or beasts of burden) and quartered.
+On March 25, Dessalines ordered the total extermination of the white population under his control.
+These populations of white descent were then deported to the large cities of Haiti where they were killed in public places by being crushed (by horses or beasts of burden) and quartered.

 Three days later, three frigates and two French brigantines arrived in Santo Domingo.
 Dessalines abandoned the siege of Santo Domingo and retreated to Haiti.
 In April 1805, Dessalines, Christophe and their troops razed Santiago, Moca, La Vega, Azua, San Juan de la Maguana, Baní, among others, and massacred the inhabitants who had not fled to the Central Cordillera.
 Approximately 10,000 people were thus killed.
 These massacres laid the foundation for two centuries of animosity between the two countries.
+On May 20, 1805, Dessalines adopted a new flag, as he changed the blue and red horizontal band that was used as the French tricolor into black and red vertical flag which has symbolized the strong ties to Africa between black (death) and red (freedom), which was later used by Henri Christophe in the Northern Kingdom of Haiti, when he proclaimed himself as Henri I: King of Haiti.
+160 years later, the Haitian dictator François Duvalier (Papa Doc) became President for life of which he won 99% of the vote with a Legislature of 58 deputies throughout Haiti and returned to Dessalines' black and red design.
+They included the national coat of arms, but altered the flags in its trophy to black as well.